eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Jacob.md

 ## [[Session 01 - The Party Fights Sewer Rats]]
 Jacob is convinced by Gertrude to join the Amaris Games to make something of himself.
 ## [[Session 03 - The Party Saves the Bears]]
+Jacob's name is seen on the board at the melee, implying he was killed in the battle.